syntaxboard/postgres-docker/README.md

 ### Command to force remove the container
    ```
    docker ps  -a
-   docker rm --force "conatiner_id" from the above command.
+   docker rm "conatiner_id" from the above command.
    ```

 ### Creating and filling a Postgres DB with Docker Compose